 |9.5||Could do more load but no more reps||~ 95%|

 RPE in Practice

 Here you'll do a set of 5 deadlifts that should feel like a 5 out of 10 in difficulty.
 Take a quick rest, then swap the weight to something think will feel like a 6 out of 10.
 From there, make the final swap to a 7 out of 10, then you'll start your first working set.
 By doing this, you also ensure that each set was heavy enough to feel like the 7.

 Why using RPE is so powerful:

 3x8 Squats @8RPE

-Then the next week, you feel tired from work and sore from previous workouts.
+On week 2, you feel tired from work and sore from previous workouts.